 In collaboration with Grimshaw Architects, ArquitectonicaGEO was hired as the Landscape Architect for the Frost Science Museum site.
 The 2.5-acre site sits within a new world-class Museum and Sculpture Park complex, located in Miami, Florida, between Biscayne Boulevard and Biscayne Bay, on the Atlantic Ocean.
 Construction began in 2013, and was completed in the summer of 2017.

-The highly programmed 10,000 SF Green Roof Activity Space plays an important role in the demonstration of sustainability and technologies, providing a stunningly beautiful, functional and educational setting to explore emerging scientific concepts.
-The Green Roof will also provide a cultural gathering place for community activities, and a view to the surrounding urban and natural context.
+The highly programmed 10,000 SF Green Roof Activity Space plays an important role in the demonstration of sustainability and technologies, providing a stunningly beautiful, functional, and educational setting to explore emerging scientific concepts.
+The green roof provides a cultural gathering place for community activities, and a view to the surrounding urban and natural context.
 From the roof, it will be possible to understand the integration of the Science Museum’s sustainable technologies into the adjacent components of the Museum Complex.

 Excess site rainwater and condensate water is stored for reuse in cisterns housed within planted berms and gabion walls adjacent to the Museum’s underground parking structure.
 The project is expected to garner 71 points toward LEED Gold Certification.